atulvarshneya/quantum-computing/blogs/Early Algorithms - 01 Deutsch-Jozsa Algorithm.md

 -   A balanced function is one where the output is 0 for one input and 1 for the other input.

 The function is provided as a "black-box", an oracle, such that we cannot look inside it to see how it works.
-So, when we refer to it as a quantum operator, we call it $U_f$.
+We refer to it as a quantum operator $U_f$.

 The problem is to determine if the function is constant or balanced with as few evaluations as possible.